rcemper/pr_iris-mail/README.md

 This app serves as a substitute for mail server.
 I created it to do load testing on an app which sends messages to a mail server
-To prevent production mailserver from thousands of messages whenever I do load testing.
+to prevent production mailserver from thousands of messages whenever I do load testing.

 I start iris-mail in a container and redirect the messages from the real mail server
 to the substitute.
-I can review messages in iris-mail to confirm the correct number of messages have been received.
+I can review messages in iris-mail to confirm the correct number
+of messages have been received.
 ### Prerequisites
 Make sure you have [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) and [Docker desktop](https://www.docker.com/products/docker-desktop) installed.